 For the past 400 years, philosophy has been shrinking.
 That is a sociological fact.
 Physics, geology, chemistry, economics, biology, anthropology, sociology, meteorology, psychology, linguistics, computer science, cognitive science—these subject matters were all part of philosophy in 1600.
 As the scientific revolution ground on, more and more sciences were born.
 This process is essentially philosophy outsourcing its subject matter as something new—sciences.
 The process is rather complicated, but the most important part of it is getting straight on the right concepts to use so that the subject matter can be brought under scientific methodology.
 Ultimately, the radical therapeutic program—showing the fly the way out of the fly bottle—is taking an active role in this outsourcing process.
 Identify conceptual defects (Socratic idea) and craft new concepts that avoid the old defects (Nietzschean idea) with an eye toward preparing that philosophical subject matter for outsourcing as a science.
 The ultimate goal of this process is the potential end of philosophy–escape for the fly.Reddit AMA

 This is the idea popular among rationalists that the goal of philosophy should be to kill itself: that philosophy just is the study of the vague and unverifiable, and that its purpose is dealing with this vagueness in order to demystify the subject domain.
-As a philosophical idea slowly formalizes itself into something truly testable, it has become no longer philosophy, no longer “inexact.”
-There are other kinds of philosophy of course—the therapeutic or “cope” sort perhaps best modeled by the Stoics and Epicureans, for instance; the “re-enchantment” philosophies of William James—but these are of a very different goal than naturalistic or metaphysical inquiries.
-(The realms of ought instead of is.)
+As a philosophical idea slowly formalizes itself into something truly testable, it has become no longer philosophy, no longer inexact.
+There are other kinds of philosophy of course—the therapeutic sort exemplified by Stoics and Epicureans; the re-enchantments of William James—but these are of a very different goal than naturalistic or metaphysical inquiries.
+(The realm of ought instead of is.)

 Verbally expressed psychological constructs—things like cognitive dissonance, language acquisition, and working memory capacity—cannot be directly measured with an acceptable level of objectivity and precision.
 What can be measured objectively and precisely are operationalizations of those constructs—for example, a performance score on a particular digit span task, or the number of English words an infant has learned by age 3.
 Trading vague verbal assertions for concrete measures and manipulations is what enables researchers to draw precise, objective quantitative inferences; however, the same move also introduces new points of potential failure, because the validity of the original verbal assertion now depends not only on what happens to be true about the world itself, but also on the degree to which the chosen proxy measures successfully capture the constructs of interest—what psychometricians term construct validity.Yarkoni, The Generalizability Crisis